 The Minimum Viable Product (MVP) is a key lean startup concept popularized by Eric Ries.
 The basic idea is to maximize validated learning for the least amount of effort.
-After all, why waste effort building out a product without first testing if it’s worth it.
+After all, why waste effort building out a product without first testing if it’s worth it?

-So for a new product idea or concept, what is the absolute minimum viable product and how do you go about building it?
+So for a new product idea or concept, what is the absolute minimum viable product, and how do you go about building it?

-For Timothy Ferris, his MVP for testing new products that don’t yet exist (micro-testing) comprises of a landing page, signup page, and Google Adwords to drive traffic.
+For Timothy Ferris, his MVP for testing new products that don’t yet exist (micro-testing) comprises a landing page, signup page, and Google Adwords to drive traffic.
 However, this approach presupposes that:

 - You can create a good landing page

-- You can write good adwords copy
+- You can write good AdWords copy

 - Adwords is a viable distribution channel for your product

 It is very important to use the customer problem presentation as an exploration of problems and not solutions.
 This is NOT a sales pitch.
 You don’t know what to pitch yet.
 It is best to let customers freestyle and go on rants.
 Rants are a great indicator of a pain point worth addressing.
-A lot of people like using surveys instead but I don’t.
-They are definitely easier to create but surveys are too rigid and assume you know the right questions to ask.
-But more importantly, they don’t let you really listen to the customer.
+A lot of people like using surveys instead, but I don’t.
+They are definitely easier to create, but surveys are too rigid and assume you know the right questions to ask.
+But more importantly, they don’t let you listen to the customer.

 We built out our initial customer problem presentation and decided to target people just like us — busy parents with young kids.

-Our top 3 problems where:
+Our top 3 problems were:

 - Sharing lots of photos and videos is a hassle

-- A lot of services downsize the images so the quality is poor
+- A lot of services downsize the images, so the quality is poor

 - Notifying family and friends of updates was manual and a chore

 We talked to enough people until their answers started sounding the same.
-At that point we had a pretty good idea of what our product’s unique value proposition should be, a list of other benefits, and a price to put on our signup page.
+At that point, we had a pretty good idea of what our product’s unique value proposition should be, a list of other benefits, and a price to put on our signup page.

 Our revised top 3 problems were: